 - Working with the Lead Center’s Director General (DG) to design and implement a transparent recruitment process for the FTA Director that is in the best interests of FTA, and annually assessing the performance of the FTA Director, working closely with the Lead Center DG.

 - The ISC operates by consensus.
 When it cannot reach a consensus on a matter, the decision lies with the BoT of the Lead Center, CIFOR, because of its overall fiduciary responsibility.

 The ISC consists of nine members.
 A majority of five members, including the Chair, are independent, appointed for a three-year term, renewable once.
 Three other members represent respectively the Lead Center, the CGIAR partners and the non-CGIAR partners.
 The FTA Director participates ex-officio, with no voting rights.

 Independent members are appointed by the BoT and selected in their individual capacity, and are not representatives of their respective governments, institutions or organizations.
 They bring recognized, state-of-the-art scientific expertise in fields relevant to FTA, insights from diverse sectors (such as national agricultural research systems, development agencies, the private sector, civil society, farmer organizations, etc.), and broaden the perspectives and views of FTA.

-FTA will seek to appoint three independent members of the ISC whose terms are scheduled to start on May 1, 2018.
-The procedure, dates and forms/instructions for potential candidates will be announced soon on this website.
+FTA is seeking to appoint three independent members of the ISC whose terms are scheduled to start on May 1, 2018.
+To read more about the opportunity, please click here.